digitalfabrik/entitlementcard/docs/migrations.md

 # Migrations

 Our database relies on the [jetbrains exposed](https://github.com/JetBrains/Exposed) framework.
 As the framework did not already provide a proper migration routine/setup, we decided to implement migrations ourselves.
 The implementation can be found in the [migration package in the backend directory](../backend/src/main/kotlin/app/ehrenamtskarte/backend/migration).
 The migration scripts themselves reside in a [subfolder](../backend/src/main/kotlin/app/ehrenamtskarte/backend/migration/migrations/) of this package.
+In the CI the migration script is run automatically in the postinstall process of the debian package installation (apt upgrade).

 ## How to use it?